 To understand the eagerness of the two genders for getting married, we have created two different profiles of two different genders without photos.
 To make them similar we have made the male profile more educated and earning little more than the female profile, and everything else was the same.
 We noticed that the male profile received two interests in one day while the female profile had received 14 interests in one day.

 While this data definitely shows that Indian males are more desperate than women to get married, a definite trend of an increasing number of women in both sites shows women are also not able to find partners now, either through these marriage portals or through their wedding consultants.

 To understand when the millennials are actually trying to tie the knot and getting ready for the nuptial bond, we conducted another study with the same data and checked the registered population for each age group as a percentage of total registered profiles on the sites.
 We found this –

 This study to see the number of ‘Never Married’ population in different age-groups as the percentage of the total number of ‘never-married’ is shown above.
 This data shows that the percentage of males registered with these websites in the age group of 31-40 has increased by 2% in 2018 for both the sites.
 This increase came at the expense of the age-group 21-30 years where we see a 2% decline.
-This shows a shift in focus in getting married at an older age for Indian men.
+This shows a shift in focus on getting married at an older age for Indian men.
 For females, however, we continue to find this eagerness in 21-30 age-group of prospective brides.
-This may be due to the fact that men are taking longer time now to get settled in life before they get married.
+This may be due to the fact that men are taking a long time now to get settled in life before they get married.

 Why Millennials Are Not Finding Soulmates

-To understand the reasons behind why millennials are not able to find soulmates I continued my study over last five years on different matrimonial websites.
+To understand the reasons behind why millennials are not able to find soulmates I continued my study over the last five years on different matrimonial websites.
 I found several reasons why millennials are not able to get married and it’s only going to be worse in the coming years.